In their Honor

 Charity fundraiser, best friend of Princess Diana.
 This is especially notable because Diana allowed her to bury her daughter Natalia in her private Kensington Palace garden.
 With Diana's death, however, Rosa was forever unable to visit Natalia's unmarked grave.

-Marilyn Monroe (1957 ectopic)
+Marilyn Monroe (multiple)

 Actress